CAMHS National Audit

 Independent review of the provision of CAMHS

-In January 2023, the Inspector, Dr. Susan Finnerty, published an interim report having completed her reviews in 5 out of the 9 Community Healthcare Organisations.
-Her decision to issue the report before all reviews had been completed was due to severe concerns and consequent risks for some patients that were found across 5 of the 9 Community Healthcare CAMHS reviewed.
+Upon the publication of The Maskey Report, concerns were expressed about whether similar concerns and risks existed in CAMHS in other parts of the country.
+The Inspector of Mental Health Services commenced an independent review of the provision of child and adolescent mental health services in the state.
+In January 2023, the Inspector, Dr. Susan Finnerty, published an interim report, having completed her reviews in 5 out of the 9 Community Healthcare Organisations.
+Her decision to issue the report before all reviews were completed was due to severe concerns and consequent risks for some patients across 5 of the 9 Community Healthcare CAMHS reviewed.

 Prescription and management of medication